awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 | 172\.31\.0\.0/16 | pcx\-11223344556677889 |
 | 0\.0\.0\.0/0 | igw\-12345678901234567 |

-If you've attached a virtual private gateway to your VPC and enabled route propagation on your route table, routes representing your Site\-to\-Site VPN connection automatically appear as propagated routes in your route table\.
+If you've attached a virtual private gateway to your VPC and enabled route propagation on your subnet route table, routes representing your Site\-to\-Site VPN connection automatically appear as propagated routes in your route table\.
 If the propagated routes overlap with static routes and longest prefix match cannot be applied, the static routes take priority over the propagated routes\.
 For more information, see [Route Tables and VPN Route Priority](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html#vpn-route-priority) in the *AWS Site\-to\-Site VPN User Guide*\.

 In this example, your route table has a static route to an internet gateway \(which you added manually\), and a propagated route to a virtual private gateway\.
 Both routes have a destination of `172.31.0.0/24`\.
 In this case, all traffic destined for `172.31.0.0/24` is routed to the internet gateway — it is a static route and therefore takes priority over the propagated route\.